 The Kennedys Loved French Cuisine

 President Kennedy enjoyed a simple poached egg with toast for breakfast and was described as a soup, sandwich, and fruit kind of man for lunch.
 He was especially fond of soups, fish chowder being his absolute favorite.

 Mrs. Kennedy, however, had a refined palate for elegant and gourmet foods, and her exceptional entertaining was well-known at the time.
 Her preference was in French cuisine and found a French Chef soon after moving into the White House.

-The style of cooking and exquisite flavors the chef brought to each dish was a success.
+The style of cooking and exquisite flavors the chef brought to each dish were a success.
 Amongst many family favorites, Poulet, a L’Estragon (Chicken with Tarragon), was a frequent dinner staple.

 Get the Recipe: Epicurious